AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Die Asset-Typen „Bildset“, „Rotationsset“ „Set für gemischte Medien“ und „Karussellset“ können nicht heruntergeladen werden.
+Die folgenden Asset-Typen können nicht heruntergeladen werden: Bildsets, Rotationssets, gemischte Mediensets und Karussellsets.

-Sie können Experience Manager-Assets mit den folgenden Methoden herunterladen:
+Sie können Assets mit den folgenden Methoden aus Experience Manager herunterladen:

 <!-- * [Link Share](#link-share-download) -->